 1. The manufacture, distribution, dispensing, possession or use of an illegal substance, including look-alike, designer, or counterfeit drugs, and alcohol is prohibited.
 An employee who violates this provision at the workplace is subject to disciplinary action up to and including dismissal.
 Any illegal drug activity on the job will be dealt with as deemed appropriate by school officials, which may include notifying the appropriate law enforcement authority.

-2. Any employee arrested and/or indicted for any criminal drug statute violation occurring in the workplace must notify the appropriate supervisor promptly.
+2. Any employee arrested and/or indicted for any criminal drug statute violation or driving while impaired must notify the appropriate supervisor promptly.
 Failure to do so will be addressed as a performance of duty requirement that has not been met.

 3. Any employee convicted of a criminal drug statute violation occurring in the workplace must notify the appropriate supervisor no later than five (5) calendar days after such conviction.
 Failure to provide notification may result in the initiation of dismissal procedures.